RaulCas/smallRNApipeline/README.md

 # smallRNApipeline

-Pipeline for cleaning smallRNAseq reads:
+Pipeline for cleaning and mapping smallRNAseq reads:

 Dependencies: